emesc/react-complete-guide/notes.md

 CSS Loader
   - transforms CSS code in the css file to an object we can use in the js file

+Higher-order Component
+  - any component that wraps other component, eg, with the goal of handling any errors

+Key
+  - always has to be in the outer element in a map method, because that's the element we actually replicate